 In full-page advertisements, Feist sounded his trumpet and bells like no other: Our boys on the fields of France, our sailors on the big, gray sea-fighters, and the boys in our training-camps are singing them!
 The whole country is singing them and dancing to their inspiring melodies!
 Being sung to tremendous applause in thousands of theatres throughout the land!
 Try over the choruses and you will know why.
 Don’t wait until you hear everybody singing them—get copies of all four of these songs now and be the first to sing them.
 They can’t stop our singing army!

 Interested in Notre Dame’s bells?
-Grab your cloche hat and follow this link to our chum Paris Paul’s “Paris by Cellphone” site!
-The bells shine in Paul’s photographs!
+Grab your cloche hat and follow this link to our chum Paris Paul Prescott’s “Paris by Cellphone” site!
+Then, stop by his new site: “Our Ladies: The Churches and Miracles of Paris.”
+Paul’s photographs are gorgeous!

 By Theadora Brack